lserman/hubotgf/README.md

 ## Hubot GF

 Hubot GF teams up with [Hubot](https://github.com/github/hubot) to perform tasks.
-Because she runs in a Rails app, Hubot GF can be much more powerful
+Because she runs in a Rails app, Hubot GF has more potential than Hubot and together they can be very powerful.

 ### Why